Technologicat/unpythonic/doc/design-notes.md

 Haskell aims at code-data equivalence from a third angle (lookup tables vs. memoized pure functions), but I haven't used it in practice, so I don't have the experience to say whether this is enough to make it feel powerful in the same way.

 Image-based programming (live programming) is a common factor between Pharo and Common Lisp + Swank.
 This is another productivity booster that much of the programming world isn't that familiar with.
 It eliminates not only the edit/compile/restart cycle, but the edit/restart cycle as well, making the workflow a concurrent *edit/run* instead (without restarting the whole app at each change).
+Julia has [Revise.jl](https://github.com/timholy/Revise.jl) for something similar.

 ### Python is not a Lisp